This page covers the stem group of the clade that contains the heterosporous lycophytes: the Orders Isoetales and Selaginellales.

 The small number of images available prevents any assessment of evolutionary trends through the stem group.

-The above time tree (Figure 1) indicates that the Isoetales/Selaginellales stem group developed from Early to Middle Devonian time, representing a stem-to-crown transition of around 17 million years.
+The above time tree (Figure 1) indicates that the Isoetales/Selaginellales stem group developed from Early to Middle Devonian time, representing a stem-to-crown transition of between 8.1 and 25 million years.

 References